|

 Debit cards are an

-interesting topic because they have evolved over the
+interesting topic because they have evolved so much over the

-years, and have started to behave more and more like credit cards.
+years, and have long since behaved more and more like credit

 - PIN-Based

-- This is the classic card that your bank
+- This is the classic (now legacy) ATM card that your bank

 issues to you when you get a bank account.
 Whenever you use